Algorithmic study on liar's vertex-edge domination problem: Introduction

 \section{Introduction}

 Let $G=(V,E)$ be a graph with vertex set $V$ and edge set $E$.
 For a vertex $v\in V$, the sets $N_G(v)=\{u\in V|uv\in E\}$ and $N_G[v]=N_G(v)\cup \{v\}$ are called open neighbourhood and closed neighbourhood of $v$, respectively.
-We denote degree of a vertex $v\in V$ by $deg_G(v)=|N_G(v)|$.
+We denote the degree of a vertex $v\in V$ by $deg_G(v)$, which is defined as $deg_G(v)=|N_G(v)|$.
 For an edge $e=xy\in E$, the closed neighbourhood of $e$, denoted by $N_G[e]$ or $N_G[xy]$, is the set $N_G[x]\cup N_G[y]$.
 An edge $e$ is said to be \emph{vertex-edge dominated} (or \emph{ve-dominated}) by a vertex $v$ if $v\in N_G[e]$.
-A subset $D\subseteq V$ is called \emph{vertex-edge dominating set} (or \emph{ve-dominating set}) of $G$ if for every edge $e\in E$, $|N_G[e]\cap D|\geq 1$.
-The cardinality of minimum ve-dominating set is called \emph{ve-domination number} of $G$ and is denoted by $\gamma_{ve}(G)$.
-For some integer $k$, a subset $D_k\subseteq V$ is called \emph{$k$-ve dominating set} of $G$ if $|N_G(e)\cap D_k|\geq k$ for every edge $e\in E$.
-The cardinality of minimum $k$-ve dominating set is called \emph{$k$-ve domination number} of $G$ and is denoted by $\gamma_{kve}(G)$.
-Domination and its variations are one of the classical problems in graph theory (\cite{Fundamentalbook,domingraphbook}).
-In this article, we introduce a variation of ve-domination problem, namely liar's vertex-edge domination problem, which arise naturally from the following application.
+A subset $D\subseteq V$ is called a \emph{vertex-edge dominating set} (or a \emph{ve-dominating set}) of $G$ if for every edge $e\in E$, $|N_G[e]\cap D|\geq 1$.
+The cardinality of a minimum ve-dominating set is called the \emph{ve-domination number} of $G$ and it is denoted by $\gamma_{ve}(G)$.
+Peters introduced ve-domination in his Ph.D. thesis in 1986 \cite{peters}.
+But it did not get much attention until Lewis proved some interesting results \cite{lewis}.
+Since then, ve-domination has been extensively studied in literature \cite{boutrig2016vertex,jena,paul2,zylinski2019vertex}.
+For some integer $k$, a subset $D_k\subseteq V$ is called a \emph{$k$-ve dominating set} of $G$ if $|N_G(e)\cap D_k|\geq k$ for every edge $e\in E$.
+The cardinality of a minimum $k$-ve dominating set is called the \emph{$k$-ve domination number} of $G$ and it is denoted by $\gamma_{kve}(G)$.
+This variation is also well studied in literature \cite{krishna,li2023polynomial,naresh}.
+Different variations of ve-domination, namely independent ve-domination \cite{lewis,paul}, total ve-domination \cite{ahangar2021total,Totalve-domchellali}, global ve-domination \cite{chitra2012global,globalvedom} etc. We recall one more variation of the classical domination problem, namely \emph{liar's domination problem}.
+A subset of $D\subseteq V$ is called liar's dominating set if $|N_G[v_i]\cap D|\geq 2$, for every $v_i\in V$ and $|(N_G[v_i]\cup N_G[v_j])\cap D|\geq 3$ for every pair of distinct vertices $v_i,v_j\in V$.
+The liar's domination problem is also well studied in literature \cite{unitdiscliar,PANDAliarscomplexity,panda2015hardness,roden2008liar,slater2009liar}.
+In this article, we introduce a variation of ve-domination problem, namely liar's vertex-edge domination problem, which arises naturally from the following application.